ssvlabs/SIPs/sips/voluntary_exit.md

 _Why a contract interaction?_ Enable contract based applications to do contract->contract zero coordination exits.
 Cost of such interaction is pretty minimal considering the value of a single validator.

-**Networking**
-A dedicated subnet for voluntary exits will be added to the network for all exit related communication between operators.
-All operators subscribe to the network.

 **New Runner**
 A new runner for voluntary exits will be created.